SaaS

 What good looks like

 A well-drafted SaaS agreement works for both parties.
-For the vendor, standard terms must be robust enough to satisfy regulated customers without creating bespoke obligations for every deal.
+For the vendor, standard terms must be strong enough to satisfy regulated customers without creating customer-specific obligations for every deal.
 For the customer, the agreement must address the lawful basis for processing, define controller/processor roles with precision, handle international transfers, address data subject requests, set out deletion and data portability at termination, and meet sector-specific security requirements.

 Bratby Law advises on both sides of SaaS transactions.
 For vendors, we structure standard terms and regulatory schedules that accelerate sales into regulated sectors.
 For customers, we identify the specific regulatory requirements that apply and negotiate amendments to vendor terms that meet those requirements.
 On both sides, we build in exit mechanics that work commercially and comply with retention obligations.